kedro-org/kedro-viz/CODE_OF_CONDUCT.md

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership

 **Investigation Timeline:** The project team will make all reasonable efforts to initiate and conclude the investigation in a timely fashion.
 Depending on the type of investigation the steps and timeline for each investigation will vary.